ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Name form

-Names are formed using Port-Prefix Naming ({{SVCB}} Section 2.3).
-For example, a DNS service identified by the name "dns1.example.com" and (unusually) the non-default port number 5353 would be represented as `_5353._dns.dns1.example.com.`.
-A DNS service using the default port number of 53 would be represented as `_dns.dns1.example.com.`.
+Names are formed using Port-Prefix Naming ({{SVCB}} Section 2.3), with a scheme of "dns".
+For example, SVCB records for a DNS service identified as `dns1.example.com` would be located at `_dns.dns1.example.com`.

+## Special case: non-default ports

+Normally, a DNS service is identified by an IP address or a domain name.
+When connecting to the service using unencrypted DNS over UDP or TCP, clients use the default port number for DNS (53).
+However, in rare cases, a DNS service might be identified by both a name and a port number.
+For example, the `dns:` URI scheme {{?DNSURI=RFC4501}} optionally includes an authority, comprised of a host and a port number (with a default of 53).
+DNS URIs normally omit the authority, or specify an IP address, but a hostname and non-default port number are allowed.

+When a non-default port number is part of a service identifier, Port-Prefix Naming places the port number in an additional a prefix on the name.
+For example, SVCB records for a DNS service identified as `dns1.example.com:9953` would be located at `_9953._dns.dns1.example.com`.
+If two DNS services operating on different port numbers provide different behaviors, this arrangement allows them to preserve the distinction when specifying alternative endpoints.

 # Applicable existing SvcParamKeys